Stephanie Canizales, PhD

 Department of Sociology

-Stephanie’s research has been published in Ethnic and Racial Studies and the Journal of Ethnic and Migration Studies, as well as by Youth Circulations, the Conversation UK and US, and UC Davis Center for Poverty Research.
+Stephanie’s research has been published in Ethnic and Racial Studies and the Journal of Ethnic and Migration Studies, as well as by Youth Circulations, the Conversation UK and US, the Globe Post, and UC Davis Center for Poverty Research.
 Stephanie was named one of Pacific Standard Magazine’s Thirty Top Thinkers Under 30.

 Stephanie will begin her position as an Assistant Professor in Sociology at Texas A&M University in Fall 2018.